ppandey895/ppandey895/README.md

 - 👋 Hi, I’m Pramod Pandey
 - 👀 I’m interested in Web Development and Competetive Programming
-- 🌱 I’m currently learning React, C++
+- 🌱 I’m currently learning React, C++, Data Structures and Neural Networks
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ppandey895/ppandey895 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.